radum/webapp-boilerplate-v1-deprecated/README.md

 This is heavily inspired by the [Yeoman generator-webapp](https://github.com/yeoman/generator-webapp) so most credit will go to the Yeoman team and by [inuitcss](https://github.com/inuitcss/inuitcss).
 Thank you all for the great work you have done so far.

+Also thanks to Joe Zim for his [migration tutorial](https://www.joezimjs.com/javascript/complete-guide-upgrading-gulp-4/) to Gulp 4

 ## License

 Copyright © 2015-present Radu Micu.
 This source code is licensed under the [MIT license](https://opensource.org/licenses/MIT) © Radu Micu